-While explaining the ins and outs of how a trade gets executed may be too granular for most clients, it can be important to explain to them, at a high level, the way technology has revolutionized trading and the role that algorithms and artificial intelligence play.
-Here are two items to point out.
+Explaining the ins and outs of how a trade gets executed may be too granular for clients.
+However, it can be important to explain to them, at a high level, the way technology has revolutionized trading and the role algorithms and artificial intelligence play.
+Here are three relevant facts that can be pointed out:

 The New York Stock Exchange is an investing icon — it's synonymous with Wall Street and floor traders.
-But today, just 35 firms have a presence on the trading floor.
-That's because in 2010, the NYSE moved the bulk of its operations to a computer warehouse in Mahwah, New Jersey, a fact many on Main Street aren't aware of.
+But today, just 22 firms have a presence on the trading floor.
+That's because in 2010, the NYSE moved the bulk of its operations from Manhattan to a computer warehouse in Mahwah, New Jersey, a fact many on Main Street may not know.

 These computers are handling an increasing number of trades, which the NYSE hoped would make trading more efficient.
 Computers are able to make markets (match buyers and sellers) at a much faster rate than floor traders.

-If this seems intimidating to clients, remind them that computerized trades, based on sets of rules called algorithms, have been around since the 1980s.
-And the computer revolution is already pretty well established.
-As early as 2013, an estimated 70% of trades were electronic.
-Sharing this statistic can help terms like "algorithmic trading" feel less daunting.
+With electronic trading available, often for free with online trading platforms, buying and selling stocks for do-it-yourself investors has become easier than ever.
+If this intimidates some clients, they can be reminded that computerized trades, based on sets of rules called algorithms, have been around since the 1980s and the digital revolution is already well-established.
+As early as 2013, an estimated 70% of trades were electronic and online trading around the globe will continue rising.
+As innovations come to the market, algorithms and artificial intelligence will become increasingly more sophisticated.
+Sharing these facts can help terms like "algorithmic trading" and “artificial intelligence” feel less daunting.

-Focusing on the advantages of computerized trading and systems in place for protection can help your clients feel more comfortable with their new view of the stock market.
-With time, they may start to realize that the technology driving the markets can ultimately help them manage their money.
+Focusing on the advantages of computerized trading and systems in place for protection could help your clients feel more comfortable with a new view of the stock market.
+With time, they may realize that the technology driving the markets could ultimately help them manage their money.

 Two things you can do today:

-- Ask your clients what they know about the stock market: Are they aware of the shift from floor-based trading to computerized markets?
+Ask your clients what they know about the stock market: How familiar are they with the shift from floor-based trading to computerized markets?

-- Discuss how automation is nothing new, and the various steps exchanges have taken to protect peoples' money.
+Discuss how automation is nothing new, and the various steps exchanges have taken to help protect peoples' money.